laocai/tcp-nginx-module/README.md

 Use nginx as a common TCP server framework

 <h3>Description</h3>
-<p>The motivation for writing these is to use nginx as a common TCP server framework, So it called ngx_tcp.The ngx_tcp.jpg illustrates this framework.Most of the code is modificationed from nginx mail modules.I developed an application protocol that is named command protocol over the TCP.</p>
+<p>The motivation for writing these is to use nginx as a common TCP server framework, So it called ngx_tcp.The ngx_tcp.jpg illustrates this framework.Most of the code is modificationed from nginx mail modules.I developed an application protocol that is named command protocol over the TCP.

-<br>Command Protocol Format</br>
+Command Protocol Format
-<br>    0                   1                   2                   3</br>
+    0                   1                   2                   3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
    |                            size                               |